Wednesday, April 2, 2014

 I understand that until the 1970’s, the station mass in our area was always held in the morning and was followed by breakfast for the priest and neighbours.

 Even further in the past, before my time, the actual amounts were read out.
-A farmer £10, a labourer £1, etc. That I understand occurred up to the 1960’s and is now recalled with disgust.
-It seems priests in those days were unfamiliar with the gospel story of the widow’s mite.
-Witnessing temple donations made by rich men, Jesus calls attention to a poor widow contributing only two mites, and observes this was all she had, whilst the rich give only a small portion of their own wealth.
+A farmer £10, a labourer £1, and so on.
+That I understand occurred up to the 1960’s and is now recalled with disgust.
+It seems priests in those days were unfamiliar with the gospel story of the widow’s mite: witnessing temple donations made by rich men, Jesus calls attention to a poor widow contributing only two mites, and observes this was all she had, whilst the rich give only a small portion of their own wealth.
 (Mark 12:41-44 and Luke 21:1-4)

 The Religious Condition of Ireland 1770-1850, Nigel Yates, Oxford 2006.
 Some day I shall read the 1843 statutes for myself to see if this means the priest alone being allowed to have a snack, and everyone else nothing at all.